kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

   - **Slot 4 now North Apartments**

 ### The Duel Ring
 - Vs. Deadeye Duncan:
   - Activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) via QS
-  - Talk to Ajuur to start the duel
+  - Talk to Ajuur as Carth to start the duel
   - When the pre-duel cutscene starts, cancel the pop-up and move behind Deadeye
-  - When the announcer says "meat", QS twice to finish the CS
+  - When the announcer says "meat" (or Duncan starts his fist pump), QS twice to finish the CS
   - Spam Critical Strike to defeat Deadeye
-- Immediately activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) via QS
+- When Deadeye falls, immediately activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) via QS
 - [AMG Skip](<../Major Glitches/Anywhere Menu Glitch#skipping-cutscenes>) the Duel Ring intro via QS/QL
   - Click through the announcer's post-Deadeye dialog, then click through the next cutscene
   - When the woman says "Shhh!", cancel the pop-up and QS/QL to skip the CS